A community consultation by the Broomhill Forum in 2003 showed that what people like

 their numbers.

-People want houses remaining in single
+People want houses remaining in family

 occupation, a balanced, diverse and tolerant